tweekes1/Kyocera-Address-Book-Creation-Tool/README.md

 # Kyocera Address Book Creation Tool

-Python3 tool that I re-wrote for my team to automate the creation of address books specifically for Kyocera Printer and Scanners.
+A Python3 tool that I re-wrote to automate the creation of address books specifically for Kyocera Printer and Scanners.
 The tool does not utilize any special technology created by Kyocera, I was able to see how the scanners utilized xml files to populate their address books and created a tool to allow for QoL changes and persistence using a lightweight sqlite database.

-I have written the tool in a way that allows for easy changes.
-In its current state the tool was meant to be used at the CLI but can be modified for to suite other needs.

 ## Prerequistes